-Toronto Author Named Finalist for 2025 Whistler Independent Book Awards
+Toronto Author WINS 2025 Whistler Independent Book Award for fiction

 Day of Epiphany, a haunting historical novel by Jerome J. Bourgault, sheds light on a dark Canadian chapter.